endless-sky/endless-sky/tests/unit/README.md

 # Unit Tests

-This directory contains files that link against a particular source code file used by the game.
+The [src](./src) sub-directory contains files that link against a particular source code file used by the game.
 All test files should be prefixed with `test_`, while other test utilities should be named appropriately.

 Tests should be added in their own file, named "test_classToBeTested.cpp"
 If the test file will become cumbersome, a subdirectory structure is OK:

 ```
-tests/
+tests/unit (this directory)
   ...
-  unit/ (this directory)
-    include/ (includes used in the tests)
+  src/
     test_classA.cpp
     ClassToBeTested/
       test_classToBeTested-methodToBeTested.cpp